-Council may postpone rates on landlocked land where there is no reasonable access as defined in the Property Law Act 2007,
+Council may postpone rates on landlocked land where there is no reasonable access as defined in the Property Law Act 2007.

-- The land must be landlocked as defined in Section 326 of the Property Law Act 2007.
-The application must state why access cannot be obtained through procedures set forth in Part 6, Subpart 3, of the Property Law Act 2007. - 2.
-The application must include a legal assessment that details how the land meets the definition in the Property Law Act 2007 and
+1. The land must be landlocked as defined in Section 326 of the Property Law Act 2007.
+The application must state why access cannot be obtained through procedures set forth in Part 6, Subpart 3, of the Property Law Act 2007.

+Landlocked land means a piece of land to which there is no reasonable access; reasonable access, in relation to land, means physical access for persons or services of a nature and quality that is reasonably necessary to enable the owner or occupier of the land to use and enjoy the land for any purpose for which it may be used in accordance with any right, permission, authority, consent, approval, or dispensation enjoyed or granted under the Resource Management Act 1991.
+2. The application must include a legal assessment that details how the land meets the definition in the Property Law Act 2007 and why access cannot be obtained through the legal channels identified in that Act.

-- why access cannot be obtained through the legal channels identified in that Act. - The maximum term for the postponement of rates for landlocked property is three years.
-If the land remains landlocked at the end of that period, postponed rates will be remitted, and a new application will be required. - The owner must advise Council if the status of the land changes, if access is obtained, or if any person commences to use the land.
-If the land ceases to be landlocked during the period of the postponement, any rates postponed will be remitted at the end of the three year period. provided that the owner keeps the rates up to date for the remainder of the three year period. - 5.
-The owner must agree to a statutory land charge being entered on the Certificate of Title, in relation to Maori Freehold land, this will be an agreement in the form of a statutory declaration only. - As provided for in the legislation, a postponement fee will be added to the postponed rates. - The repayment of postponed rates will not be required merely because of a change of ownership of the land provided that the change has not arisen from the sale of the property and provided that the land continues to comply with the criteria of this policy.
+3. The maximum term for the postponement of rates for landlocked property is three years.
+If the land remains landlocked at the end of that period, postponed rates will be remitted, and a new application will be required.

+4. The owner must advise Council if the status of the land changes, if access is obtained, or if any person commences to use the land.
+If the land ceases to be landlocked during the period of the postponement, any rates postponed will be remitted at the end of the three-year period, provided that the owner keeps the rates up to date for the remainder of the three-year period.

+5. The owner must agree to a statutory land charge being entered on the Certificate of Title, in relation to Maori Freehold land, this will be an agreement in the form of a statutory declaration only.

+6. As provided for in the legislation, a postponement fee will be added to the postponed rates.

+7. The repayment of postponed rates will not be required merely because of a change of ownership of the land provided that the change has not arisen from the sale of the property and provided that the land continues to comply with the criteria of this policy.